pikatoste/test.sh/README.md

 are used, then parameter expansion will occur at the evaluation point.
 * Double quotes inside the expression have to be escaped if the expression is surrounded by double quotes.

-The quoting issues also apply to the `subshell` function.
+The quoting issues also apply to the `result_of` function.

 ### Predefined variables